miki-saarna/acc-balance-and-transactions-app/README.md

 ## Technologies

-This application's front-end is built on React and TypeScript and Vanilla CSS.
+This application's front-end is built on React and TypeScript, jQuery and Vanilla CSS.
 An API handles all promises necessary to interact with the back-end API database.

 The application's back-end is built on Express.js and MongoDB servers utilizing RESTful APIs.